angelgr-com/nau-frontend/README.md

                      .max(50),
   ```

-- Password confirmation is checked dinamically using a **useEffect** to monitor the state os userData:
+- Password confirmation is checked dinamically using a **useEffect** to monitor the userData state:

   ```jsx
   useEffect(()=>{